anhthii/kafka-notes/README.md

 ![](images/2020-09-16-16-30-36.png)
 ![](images/2020-09-16-16-31-06.png)

 If the number of consumers in a group exceeds the number of partitions in a topic.
-Then there will be some idle consumer and get no messages at all
+Then there will be some idle consumer that get no messages at all
 ![](images/2020-09-16-16-14-52.png)

 ![](images/2020-09-16-16-33-19.png)